OpenMx/OpenMx/docs/source/FactorAnalysis_Path.rst

         labels=c("e1","e2","e3","e4","e5","e6")
     ),

 We also must specify the variance of our latent variable.
 This code is identical to our residual variance code above, with the latent variable ``"F1"`` replacing our six manifest variables.
+Alternatively, both could be combined.

 .. code-block:: r